wptrainingteam/learn-theme-beta/readme.md

 ```php
 define( 'WPORGPATH', __DIR__ . '/wp-content/themes/' );
 ```
 6. Now you should be able to activate the Learn Dev theme and see the homepage when you look at the front-end of the website.
+7. Optionally activate the `handbook` plugin, and import the XML file located in the uploads folder to import some demonstration lesson plans.
+These will be updated to a lesson-plan post type shortly.

-You're ready to start develping and contributing!
+You're ready to start developing and contributing!